TocnoWamGovoriyYaNeHacer201145/TocnoWamGovoriyYaNeHacer201145/README.md

 # What am I doing in the community now?
 - Translate Node.js from English into Russian at Crodwin.
-- Developing the RANDG language (although no one will know about it)
+- Developing the USharp language (although no one will know about it)

 ## Am I ready to do a project with someone?
 - No, I do everything alone or with close friends